tgross/devopsdaysmsp2018/content/_index.md

 # a problem of scale

 {{% note %}}
-the problem isn't just that these systems all have serious real-world consequences; we can look at the Therac-25 accidents in the 80's for examples of that. the problem is that those consequences are multiplied by the scale of these systems.
+the problem isn't just that these systems all have real-world consequences; software always has. we can go back to the 80's and look at the Therac-25 accidents, where software flaws in radiation machines killed 3 people. the problem is that those consequences are multiplied by the scale of these systems.
 {{% /note %}}

 ---